 Up until recently, the same branded messages were pushed across all marketing channels (print, TV, radio, outdoor advertising, and your corporate website).
 The same message, presented the same way, to (hopefully) different audiences.

 With the growth of social media and building daily interactions, duplicate mass messaging is no longer possible.
 Many of your fans have up to 6 different social profiles.
 Posting the same news across the web can seriously bore your followers and discourage their interaction.

 We could not stress this enough!
 Our advice for 2016: think of your website as your center stage of online communication.

-Social media channels are a fantastic way to connect with fans, however they are subject to rules and require styles of communication outside of your control.
+Social media channels are a fantastic way to connect with fans, however, they are subject to rules and require styles of communication outside of your control.
 The last 6 years alone Facebook has changed its social rules 10 times.
-Not forgetting to mention that the social channels are looking for ways to monetize on users, which is counterproductive to your own efforts.
+Not forgetting to mention that the social channels are looking for ways to monetize users, which is counterproductive to your own efforts.
 So really, building your fan base on Facebook is helping out Facebook, not your business.

 What to do?
 Redirect social media communication back to your corporate space.

 Make social media an integral part of your website.
 Bring campaigns home, by redirecting the social conversation to your own domain.
 Or vice versa, start your social conversations directly from your blog by integrating social media, so users never need to leave your platform to interact with you.